 - 2009 Ford Ranger

 All of these have either 4 or 5 out of 5 for predicted reliability by J.D Power.

 These three models all scored 2 out of 5 on J.D Power, which put them with ‘The Rest’.

-In conclusion, it’s a mixed bag in terms of Ford’s reliability.
+In conclusion, it’s a mixed bag in terms of Ford’s longevity.
 There are some models that are very reliable, scoring 5 out of 5 on J.D Power, but others that are not reliable at all.
 Consumer Reports have consistently given Ford low marks, but they didn’t do too badly on the WarrantyWise survey.
 It seems that their main downfall, according to Which?
 Is their non-engine electrics, as they seem to be the cause of most faults.
 However, this is quite common in modern cars, as technology gets more complex, faults are more likely.
 Compared to Vauxhall and Volkswagen it fares quite well, Volkswagen seems to come out on top, but it does score more highly than Vauxhall for many things, including engine quality.
-Ultimately, Ford still make good cars, you just have to choose the right model to get the most reliable.
+Ultimately, Ford still make good cars, you just have to choose the right model.

 Fed up with looking for your next vehicle?

 Need advice from an experienced Vehicle Specialist on what vehicle is right for you?Book your FREE consultation now